-OK, it does sound like a big scary word.
-But onomatopoeia is a figure of speech that mimics the sound of an item it describes.
+OK, it does sound like a big scary word, but onomatopoeia is just a figure of speech that mimics the sound of an item it describes.
 It is the “written sound”.

 In French it is called une onomatopée.